Walther Nernst: World War I

+Return to research

+Nernst published his book The Foundations of the New Heat Theorem.
 In 1918, after studying photochemistry, he proposed the atomic chain reaction theory.
 It stated that when a reaction in which free atoms are formed that can decompose target molecules into more free atoms would result in a chain reaction.
-His theory is closely related to the natural process of Nuclear Fission.
+His theory is closely related to the natural process of nuclear fission.

 In 1920, he and his family briefly fled abroad because he was one of the scientists on the Allied list of war criminals.
-Later that year he received the Nobel Prize in chemistry in recognition of his work on thermochemistry.
+Later that year he received the Nobel Prize in Chemistry in recognition of his work on thermochemistry.
 He was elected Rector of Berlin University for 1921–1922.
 He set up an agency to channel government and private funds to young scientists and declined becoming Ambassador to the United States.
 For two unhappy years, he was the president of the Physikalisch-Technische Reichsanstalt (National Physical Laboratory), where he could not cope with the "mixture of mediocrity and red tape".
 In 1924, he became director of the Institute of Physical Chemistry at Berlin.

 In 1927, the decrease in specific heat at low temperatures was extended to gases.
 He studied the theories of cosmic rays and cosmology.

-Although a press release described him as "completely unmusical", Nernst developed an electric piano, the "Neo-Bechstein-Flügel" in 1930 in association with the Bechstein and Siemens companies, replacing the sounding board with vacuum tube amplifiers.
+Although a press release described him as "completely unmusical", Nernst developed an electric piano, the Neo-Bechstein-Flügel in 1930 in association with the Bechstein and Siemens companies, replacing the sounding board with vacuum tube amplifiers.
 The piano used electromagnetic pickups to produce electronically modified and amplified sound in the same way as an electric guitar.
 In fact, he was a pianist, sometimes accompanying Einstein's violin.

+Rejection of antisemitism

 In 1933, Nernst learned that a colleague, with whom he had hoped to collaborate, had been dismissed from the department because he was a Jew.
 Nernst immediately taxied to see Haber to request a position in his Institute, which was not controlled by the government, only to learn that Haber was moving to England.
 Soon, Nernst was in trouble for declining to fill out a government form on his racial origins.
 He retired from his professorship but was sacked from the board of the Kaiser Wilhelm Institute.
-He lived quietly in the country; in 1937 he traveled to Oxford to receive an honorary degree, also visiting his eldest daughter, her husband, and his three grandchildren.
+He lived quietly in the country; in 1937 he traveled to the University of Oxford to receive an honorary degree, also visiting his eldest daughter, her husband, and his three grandchildren.

+Death

 Nernst had a severe heart attack in 1939.
-He died in 1941 at Gau, Lower Silesia, East Prussia (now Niwica, Poland) and was buried three times.
-He was buried for the first time near the place of his death.
+He died in 1941 at Zibelle, Germany (now Niwica, Poland).
+He was buried three times.
+He was buried the first time near the place of his death.
 However, his remains were moved to Berlin, where he was buried a second time.
-Finally they were moved again and buried near Max Planck, Otto Hahn and Max von Laue in Göttingen, Germany.
+Finally they were moved again and buried near the graves of Max Planck, Otto Hahn and Max von Laue in Göttingen, Germany.